 IPCApplicationBridge (actor)

-│ auth check, protocol version
+│ auth token + protocol version

 │ │ │